JeffreyPhelps/burger-builder/README.md

 # Eat the Burger!

-Created during Week 14 of Rutgers Coding Bootcamp.
-The goal was to create a Burger App using Node Express Handlebars and an ORM.
-It uses the MVC design pattern, Node and MySQL to query and route data to the app and Handlebars to generate the HTML.
+Created during mod-14 of the DU web dev bootcap 2017/2018.
+Thsi app uses Node, Express, Handlebars, and an ORM.
+It uses the MVC design pattern, Node and MySQL to query and route data to the app, and Handlebars to generate the HTML.

 ## Getting Started
 https://burger-builder-5000.herokuapp.com/